NasalDaemon/clazz/README.md

 >;
 ```

-If you find the fully qualified namespaces ugly and distracting, and want to use the more readable keywords {clazz, nuple, var, val, tag, mut, arg, args, dec, def, fun, ovl, tpe}, you can use the following technique to temporarily import keyword macros, which replace ```::clz::keyword::``` with ```keyword```.
+If you find the fully qualified namespaces ugly and distracting, and want to use the more readable keywords {clazz, nuple, var, val, tag, mut, let, args, dec, def, fun, ovl, tpe}, you can use the following technique to temporarily import keyword macros, which replace ```::clz::keyword::``` with ```keyword```.
 This greatly reduces smelly colon-induced noise (nobody likes a party-pooper):

 ```c++
 // Somewhere at the top of your file